ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/sql.md

 FROM file('mysql.sql', MySQLDump)
 ```

-Here we've created a table named `table_from_mysql` based on structure that was automatically inferred by ClickHouse based on DDL in the dump file:
+Here we've created a table named `table_from_mysql` based on a structure that ClickHouse automatically inferred.
+ClickHouse either detects types based on data or uses DDL when available:

 ```sql
 DESCRIBE TABLE table_from_mysql;